The Litigator’s Guide to Evidentiary Objections and Ethical Advocacy: When to Raise Them, How to Preserve the Record, and What to Avoid

 Key topics to be discussed:

-• Recognizing and dealing with hearsay
+Recognizing and dealing with hearsay issues that arise during trial and pretrial proceedings.

-• Resolving difficult authentication issues
+Resolving difficult authentication issues when establishing the foundation for real evidence.

-• Continuing objections
+• Deposition objections

-• Ethical considerations in witness preparation
+Ethical considerations in witness preparation and handling potentially false testimony.

 This course is co-sponsored with myLawCLE.

-Date / Time: August 15, 2025
+Date / Time: July 24, 2026

 • 1:00 pm – 4:20 pm Eastern